SilverSoldier/silversoldier.github.io/_posts/2024-11-05-dtensor-redistribute.md

 For 4.
 Replicate -> Partial says to skip when backward (basically forward input as is).
 For non-backward, it calls a `_partial_value` function which is defined per op.
 For embedding op, it seems to be defined like a form of sharding while for math they have some logic depending on the function to sort of split uniformly by value.

-6. Shard -> Partial is ONLY supported for backward and basically just behaves like Replicate for that.
+For 6.
+Shard -> Partial is ONLY supported for backward and basically just behaves like Replicate for that.
 This is a bit confusing and misleading, but I am not an expert on when this is called, so should probably go with them on this.

 I first thought 5 was a resharding, something like go from Shard into 4 before to Shard into 2 now.
 But that doesn't make sense when you think about it, since the `N_GPU` is not expected to be a dynamic parameter (atleast for now, could these Placements allow dynamism by re-using these APIs? food for thought).
 So 5 is about sharding but in a different dimension from before.
 When would this be needed?
 2 levels of sharding occurs when composing, say FSDP + TP, where the same tensor is sharded once for TP and is sharded again (from another dimension for FSDP).